Quantile agent utility and implications to randomized social choice: Voting

-\paragraph{(c)} Consider a profile $\profile$ and let $a$ and $b$ be the two alternatives with the highest plurality score.
-If alternative $c$ is not top-ranked by any agent, the lottery returned when applying the rule on $\profile$ is efficient (since every agent has her top-ranked alternative as representative).
-Otherwise, the lottery would be dominated by a lottery $x$ which makes the top-ranked alternative in every agent her representative.
-Let $o\in A$ be the top-ranked alternative of agent $i\in N$ satisfying $\rep(x,\succ_i,h)=o$.
-Then, $x(o)=1-\sum_{o':o\succ_i o'}{x(o')}\geq 1-h>1/3$.
-Hence, $x(o)>1/3$ for every $o\in A$, a contradiction.
-Thus, the lottery returned is never dominated, and the rule is efficient.
+\paragraph{\bf (c)} Consider a profile $\profile$ and let $a$ and $b$ be the two alternatives with the highest plurality score.
+Then, the lottery $x$ with $x(a)=x(b)=1/2$ and $x(c)=0$ yields as representative in each agent her highest-ranked alternative among $a$ and $b$.

+We first show that $x$ is efficient.
+Notice that lottery $x$ can be dominated only by some lottery $y$ that makes alternative $c$ the representative of an agent $j$ who has alternative $c$ ranked first.
+By the definition of the representative $ \rep(y,\succ_j,h_j)$ and the assumption on $h_j$, it must be $y(a)+y(b)\leq h_j<2/3$.
+Thus, lottery $y$ must assign probability smaller than $1/3$ to at least one of the alternatives $a$ and $b$.
+Assume, without loss of generality, that $y(a)<1/3$ and consider an agent $i$ with alternative $a$ as her top choice (such an agent exists since both alternatives $a$ and $b$ have at least as high plurality score as alternative $c$).
+Then, $y(b)+y(c)=1-y(c)>2/3>h_i$, meaning that $a\succ_i\rep(y,\succ_i,h_i)$.
+Hence, lottery $y$ does not dominate lottery $x$ and lottery $x$ is efficient.

-To prove strategyproofness, it suffices to consider a profile $\profile$ in which alternatives $a$ and $b$ have the highest plurality score and an agent $i\in N$ with $c$ as top-ranked alternative and (without loss of generality) alternative $a$ ranked next.
-So, agent $i$ has alternative $a$ as representative under the voting rule.
-Now, observe that any deviating preference $\succ'_i$ by an agent $i\in N$ who has the plurality loser as her top-ranked alternative in $\succ_i$ cannot increase the plurality score of $c$ or decrease the plurality score of $a$ and $b$ in $(\profile_{-i},\succ_i)$ compared to $\profile$.
-Thus, $a$ and $b$ are the two alternatives with the highest plurality score and the lottery returned by the rule is the same.
+To prove strategyproofness, it suffices to consider an agent $j\in N$ with $c$ as top-ranked alternative and, thus, her second-ranked alternative as representative under lottery $x$.
+Now, observe that any deviating preference $\succ'_j$ by the agent $j\in N$ cannot increase the plurality score of $c$ or decrease the plurality score of $a$ and $b$ in $(\profile_{-j},\succ'_j)$ compared to $\profile$.
+Thus, $a$ and $b$ are still the two alternatives with the highest plurality score, and the lottery returned by the rule is the same.

-\paragraph{(d)} Finally, the top-ranked alternative is the representative under the lottery $x(a)=x(b)=x(c)=1/3$.
-Hence, this rule is trivially efficient and strategyproof. \end{proof} We conclude this section with the following challenging open problem. \begin{question} Extend the characterization of efficient and strategyproof randomized voting rules for all possible vectors of quantile parameters and at least three alternatives. \end{question}
+\paragraph{\bf (d)} In this case, the uniform lottery with $x(a)=x(b)=x(c)=1/3$ makes the top-ranked alternative of each agent her representative.
+Hence, this rule is trivially efficient and strategyproof. \end{proof}

+With our Theorem~\ref{thm:voting}, we have made some initial progress towards answering the following challenging open problem. \begin{question} Characterize the efficient and strategyproof randomized voting rules for voting settings with at least three alternatives, any number of agents, and all quantile parameter vectors. \end{question}